-As such, our list of the best OnePlus phones is regularly getting new additions, and will likely continue to do so for the foreseeable future.
-So it’s worth checking back here often if you want to stay up to date on them.
+As such, our list of the best OnePlus phones is regularly updated with new additions, and will likely continue to do so for the foreseeable future.
+It’s worth checking back here often if you want to stay up to date on them.

 There are plenty of other handsets to choose from as well, including the aforementioned OnePlus 8 Pro, and the older but still great OnePlus 7 Pro.
-So while there are always new OnePlus handsets on the way, there are already loads of great options to choose from – though note that with Black Friday and Cyber Monday both coming up, you might want to wait to buy any.
+So, while there are plenty of OnePlus handsets on the way soon, there are already loads of great options to choose from in the meantime.

 - Best phone | Best Android phone | Best iPhone | Best budget phone

 - These are the best cell phone plans available right now

 The best OnePlus phones of 2021 at a glance

 - OnePlus Nord

 - OnePlus 7T

 The best OnePlus phones

 It should come as no surprise that the OnePlus 8 Pro is the best OnePlus phone.
 After all, it’s the brand’s most high-end handset.
 It stands out both from other OnePlus phones and most other phones through having a 120Hz refresh rate, and that refresh rate is attached to an all-round superb screen.